Legacy Media: Italy’s New PM Is a ‘Neo-Fascist.’ But, No, She Isn’t

 Meloni, leader of the national-conservative Brothers of Italy (Fratelli d’Italia, FdI) party, was sworn into office on October 22 after winning the general election on September 25.
 She will lead a coalition government that includes former prime minister Silvio Berlusconi’s center-right Forward Italy (Forza Italia) party and former interior minister Matteo Salvini’s populist League (Lega) party.
 Meloni, Berlusconi and Salvini are well known for their opposition to illegal immigration.

 Legacy media outlets in Europe and the United States have variously portrayed Meloni as a “fascist,” a “neo-fascist,” and a “post-fascist.”
 She counters that she is a traditional conservative.
-“There is no place for those nostalgic for fascism, racism or antisemitism, which are light years away from our DNA,” she said in an interview with the Italian television channel Rete 4.
+“There is no place for those nostalgic for fascism, racism or anti-Semitism, which are light years away from our DNA,” she said in an interview with the Italian television channel Rete 4.
 “We have no need for fascist nostalgia, which useful idiots of the left use to mobilize their electorate.”

-Speaking to The Washington Post, Meloni explained that her party’s conservative values prioritize “individual freedom, private enterprise, educational freedom, the centrality of family and its role in our society, the protection of borders from unchecked immigration, and defense of the Italian national identity.”
+Speaking to The Washington Post, Meloni explained that her party’s conservative values prioritize “individual freedom, private enterprise, educational freedom, the centrality of family and its role in our society, the protection of borders from unchecked immigration, and defence of the Italian national identity.”

 Brothers of Italy, which Meloni founded in 2012, advocates for restoring the “classical and Judeo-Christian roots of Europe.”
 The party’s electoral platform emphasizes the need to defend Italy’s “cultural identity” and “national cohesion” and calls for “a strong political change” to “fight against irregular immigration” and “Islamic fundamentalism.”